lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 $`\left \lfloor \frac{k \theta}{\pi} \right \rfloor `$
 and add p to B[i].

-d) For each nonempty bin B, select a point q whose polar component $`\theta`$ is greatest (among points in the bin).
+d) For each nonempty bin B, select a point q whose polar component r is greatest (among points in the bin).
 Then replace each point p in B with a point p' whose polar coordinates are (r(p), $`\theta`$(q)).
 That is, slide p along a circle centered at the hub until it intersects the line from the hub to q, and label the new point p’.

 e) Construct a new list of points from the points in the bins.
 Sort the list by $`\theta`$ and pass it along to Step 3.

-We now have three versions of the algorithm, each of which produces a list of points at the end of Step 2.
+We now have three versions of the algorithm, each of which produces a sorted list of points at the end of Step 2.

-The points placed in a bin during part (c) of the third algorithm lie on a line segment from the hub to q.
+The points placed in a bin during part (c) of the third algorithm lie on a line segment joining the hub to q.
 So they are convex combinations of the hub and q, and so do not affect the diameter.
-So the diameter produced by the third algorithm is the same as that produced by the second algorithm, also known as $`D(\epsilon)`$.
+In other words, the diameter produced by the third algorithm is the same as that produced by the second algorithm.

 Since p and p’ are associated with the same bin,